 If you discover any issues, it’s important to find solutions before you replicate the same strategy abroad.

 An audit will also help you identify the core business components you should focus on at the beginning of your expansion.
 If you try to expand to too many areas or offer too many products and services, you may spread your business too thin.

 Now it’s time to determine which areas you want to expand into.

 As you research, take local language and cultural nuances into consideration, and adapt your marketing plans accordingly.
-For example, let’s say you want to launch in Brazil.
+For example, let's say you want to launch in Brazil.
 That would require adapting your website and other marketing materials to reflect the local culture.
-This process, which is known as localization, would include:

 - Translating all content into Brazilian Portuguese